rackerlabs/support-how-to/content/how-to/rackspace-email/factors-that-affect-the-duration-of-email-migrations/index.md

 Rackspace is difficult because of several factors, including system load, bandwidth, average item size, and source or destination bottlenecks.
-Migrations of mailboxes that are between 350 MB and 1.5 GB in size typically take up to an hour, and you can migrate groups of mailboxes overnight.
+Migrations of mailboxes that are between 350 MB and 1.5 GB typically take up to an hour, and you can migrate groups of mailboxes overnight.

 The following sections provide more detail about the factors that can